 Dr. Cathy Ivory, Assistant Professor, is a 2011 graduate of the PhD program at Vanderbilt School of Nursing.
 She joined the faculty in August, 2012 after more than 15 years as a staff nurse, clinical specialist and nursing administrator.
 Cathy’s clinical focus area is OB and perinatal nursing and she is the 2013 President-Elect of the Association of Women’s Health, OB and Neonatal Nurses (AWHONN).
 She holds certifications in both inpatient obstetrics and nursing informatics.
 Her research interests include the use of standard nursing terminologies and using Health IT to increase nursing visibility, measure and improve nursing outcomes, and increase patient safety.

-Modified Class Schedule for Nurses and Non-Nurses
+Modified Class Schedule

 Credentials and Certification